• Home

 Granola for a Crowd

-October 13, 2023 in healthy food
+October 13, 2023 in Recipes

 When it’s made in a food dehydrator, it’s hassle-free and turns out perfectly without the need to stir constantly as with conventional baking.
 (You may bake it in a conventional oven at low heat, but make sure you stir it continually.
 A food dehydrator combines heat and air circulation.
 It bakes and dries it simultaneously; thus, there’s no need for stirring it.)